Mainie Wool - A Uniquely Australian Fashion Story

 Every Mainie wool scarf is artisan handcrafted

-At Mainie, we believe that the story of Australia’s Merino wool industry is a fitting bookend against the ancient history of Aboriginal Australia.
+At Mainie, we believe that the story of Australia’s Merino wool industry is a fitting bookend against the time-honoured history of Aboriginal Australia.

 As the world’s oldest living culture, Australia’s enduring cultural heritage spans back over the millennia to the dawn of humanity.

-Merino wool has been produced in Australia since the earliest days of the first English settlement and is a major contributor to the nation’s wealth and prosperity.
+Merino wool has been produced in Australia since the earliest days of the first English settlement and is a major contributor to our national wealth and prosperity.

-The historical importance of Australia’s Merino wool industry is often conveyed in the expression, “Australia rode on the sheep's back.”
+The historical importance of Australia’s Merino wool industry is often conveyed in the expression, “Australia rides on the sheep's back.”

 Australian Merino Wool Fleece - The Finest Wool in the World

-Since 1797, when the first Merino sheep were introduced to Australia, the wool growing industry has boosted the economic development of regional cities and towns.
+Since 1797, when the first Merino sheep were landed in Australia, the Australian wool industry has boosted the economic development of regional towns.

-This important nation-building industry was also the inspiration behind iconic works of art and poetry, such as Australian impressionist, Tom Roberts' famous painting, “Shearing the Rams” and Banjo Patterson’s beloved ballad, “Waltzing Matilda”.
+This important nation-building industry was also the inspiration behind iconic works of art and poetry, such as Australian impressionist, Tom Roberts' seminal painting, “Shearing the Rams” and Banjo Patterson’s beloved ballad, “Waltzing Matilda”.

 “A Mainie pure wool scarf is so much more than just a beautiful fashion piece.
-It is a tangible and meaningful celebration of our 60,000-year-old Indigenous cultural heritage and a tribute our shared Australian story."
+It is a tangible and meaningful celebration of our shared Australian story and a tribute to the character of our people, our 60,000-year-old unbroken Aboriginal culture and our unique national identity.”

 Mainie is a Supply Nation verified Indigenous Australian owned and operated business and an Indigenous Art Code approved dealer member.